-While we were there, we had the dubious honor of having a film crew shooting scenes for a Mexican soap opera to air on Telemundo.
+While we were in Puerto Vallarta, we had the dubious honor of having a film crew shooting scenes for a Mexican soap opera to air on Telemundo.
 (We may have inadvertently been extras in the production, so the next time you’re out of work watching daytime Mexican TV, look for us in the background eating in the resort restaurant.)

 Speaking of the restaurant, it was actually quite good.
 Meals that would have set us back US$60 at least, only cost about half that.
 Yet, we felt like we would’ve been missing something if we’d just stayed at the resort (like Montezuma’s Revenge, for example), so we hopped on one of PV’s frighteningly loud buses and bounced roughly into “Centro” (“Downtown,” for you gringos).

 Our trip to Mexico was a joyous experience filled with sun, fun and inexpensive Tequila shooters—everything you need for a good vacation.